 Improvement in Liver Function Tests in Those with ALDH2 Deficiency After Taking Essential AD2 for 28 Days

-Clinical Results: Essential AD2 decreases AST and ALT which are indicators of liver damage or disease.
+Clinical Results: Essential AD2 Improves Liver Function Tests, decreasing AST and ALT.
+When high, AST and ALT are indicators of liver damage or injury.

 Below is the abstract of the clinical research conducted on Essential AD2 in those with ALDH2 Deficiency.
 The research was performed by an independent third-party clinical research organization.
 Clinical data demonstrated significant reductions in blood acetaldehyde levels in individuals with ALDH2 Deficiency.